themitosan/grpp/README.md

 ## How to import git repos

-There is some ways you can perform this operation - by importing them one at time, a list or even all repos from a specific user.
+There is some ways you can perform this operation: By importing them one by one, a repo list or even all repos from a specific user.

 ### Single repo